 If a demonstration is held without authorisation, the authorities will take whatever measures are required to ensure the security and freedom of movement of residents and guests, while remaining within the bounds of what is proportionate.
-Offenders will be prosecuted.
+Those who commit criminal offences will be prosecuted.